ShawMerlin/Stackmaster-RGB-to-Component-Board/README.md

 **Features**
 - Utilizes the THS7374 RGB Amp to provide an incredible clear and colorful image.
 - Utilizes the LM1881 chip to help strip and clean the C-Sync signal.
-- Switch that can Toggle from Mono Audio to Stereo.
 - Compact size.
 - Full Ground Plane underneath all the traces.
-- Powered from a USB Mini Cord.
+- Powered from a USB C Plug.

 Project is Open Sourced with a MIT License.
 It can be edited, changed and sold at your own discretion.
 Please link back here if this helps you with your own project.